Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/neuraltests.md

 With these results we can deduce that we have achieved similar results as the paper.
 In our case we saw some good perfomance increase between n=2 and n=64 compared to the paper but we should also take into account that we are using a completly different dataset.
+In addition we noticed the following :
+B = Batch Size
+T = Time
+LSTMu = LSTM Units

+Bacth Size/LSTM units = Time

+B/LSTMu = T

+Batch size is inversly proportional to time

+the number of LSTM units did increase out time taken to process and train our model aswell.